-By processing your own vegetable, fruit and garden residues into Bokashi, you contribute to the reuse of organic material and the organic matter content and fertility of your own soil is increased.
+By processing your own vegetable, fruit and garden residues into Bokashi compost, you contribute to the reuse of organic material and the organic matter content and fertility of your own soil is increased.

 Choose a combination with at least three different natural materials.
 Mix woody material such as straw and woody stems with softer material such as fresh grass, food waste or manure.
 Add organic material per tonne:

 – 12 kg Aegir Sea-shell Lime

 – 12 kg Vulkamin granulate

 You process these ingredients into a homogeneous mixture.
 This guarantees the fermentation (anaerobic process) and quality of the end product.
 Then you put up a heap that you press well so that as much oxygen as possible disappears from the heap.
 Finally, cover the heap with plastic tarpaulin in such a way that no air can get in.
 Let the remains ferment for at least eight weeks.
 After this, it can be incorporated into the soil.
 Keep a distance of about 10 cm to the roots.

 1kg Bokashi per m2 of soil.
 For poor soils process 1 kg twice a year.